-If you want to get into hydroponic gardening, it’s not as hard as you might think.
-All you need is a watertight vessel to hold your cuttings or plants, and then you can add water and nutrients as needed.
+If you want to put plants in water to grow, it’s not as hard as you might think.
+All you need is a watertight vessel to hold your cuttings or plants, and then you can add water.

-Additionally, monitor your plants regularly to ensure that they’re getting enough light and air.
-And voila — in no time at all, you’ll have new growths.
+Additionally, monitor your cuttings regularly to ensure that they’re getting enough light and air.
+And voila—in no time at all, you’ll have new growth.

 Unchlorinated water is always best for plants.
 So, by letting tap water sit at room temperature overnight, your plants will get the most benefit from it.
 Plus, if you have rainwater straight from the sky, that’s even better .

-Also, keep in mind that different plants need different levels of care while.
-It all depends on the plant, the type of vessel, and sunlight requirements.
+Also, keep in mind that different plants need different levels of care.
+It all depends on the plant, the type of vessel, and the sunlight requirements.

 Care and Maintenance

 You can use almost any pot or container that will hold water.
 Choose a container, like a Mason jar, and you can easily create your own garden oasis.
 Just make sure the container is waterproof and that you avoid using any metal containers that might corrode.

 Water really doesn’t have many nutrients in it.
-And even the little bit there is, will be used up quickly by your plants.
 Therefore, since the plants can’t get access to the nutrients they would normally extract from the soil, you need to help them.